WikiSubmission/wikisubmission-discord-private/README.md

 A simple, private bot designed for Submission Server.
-This bot is not available for public use, however, its source code is publicly available as part of our commitment to open source.
+While this bot is not available for public use, its source code is publicly available as part of our commitment to transparency and open source.

 ## Running